josephrocca/is-vpn/README.md

   // do something (but remember, it could be an inaccurate classification) }
 ```
-I will *never* change the location/format of [`vpn-or-datacenter-ipv4-ranges.txt`](https://raw.githubusercontent.com/josephrocca/is-vpn/main/vpn-or-datacenter-ipv4-ranges.txt), so you're welcome to use that file as part of an equivalent `isVpn` function for other languages.
+Again, I will *never* change the location/format of [`vpn-or-datacenter-ipv4-ranges.txt`](https://raw.githubusercontent.com/josephrocca/is-vpn/main/vpn-or-datacenter-ipv4-ranges.txt), so you're welcome to use that file as part of an equivalent `isVpn` function for other languages.

 Note that `mod.js` fetches the updated IP list from this repo automatically once during init, and then every 12 hours via a `setInterval`.
 If you don't want that, just copy `mod.js` into your project and make whatever edits you want - it's just a single file.

 ## Performance
 As you can see in `mod.js`, an interval tree is used to get decent performance, given that the IP range list is quite large.
 On my laptop, queries take about 0.2ms.
-If you expect many queries from the same IP, you should cache the result in a `Map`, which will give you a ~10x performance boost.
+If you expect many queries from the same IP, you should cache the result in a `Map`, which can increase performance by up to ~10x.
 Maybe something like:
 ```js
 let isVpnCache = new Map();
 function isVpnCached(ip) {